-We have audited the accompanying financial statements of the Singing River Health System Employees' Retirement Plan and Trust (the Plan), which comprise the statement of fiduciary net position as of September 30, 2021, the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Singing River Health System Employees' Retirement Plan and Trust (the Plan), which comprise the statement of fiduciary net position as of September 30, 2023, the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of September 30, 2021, and the changes in its fiduciary net position for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Plan as of September 30, 2023, and the changes in its fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).